cscart/docs/en/user_guide/users/vendors/account_balance.rst

 .. note::

-    If you enable the :doc:`Vendor plans </user_guide/addons/vendor_plans/index>` add-on, you'll also see the transaction fees in this column.
+    If you enable the :doc:`/user_guide/addons/vendor_plans/index` add-on, you'll also see the transaction fees in this column.

 =======================
 Payouts and Withdrawals